The Pools at Disney’s Coronado Springs Resort

 The feature pool at Coronado Springs has a water slide.
 It’s called the Jaguar Slide.

 A few rules for the slide are posted at the entrance.
-Note that sliders should slide feet first, sitting or lying on their back.
+Sliders should slide feet first, sitting or lying on their backs.
 The pool depth at the slide exit is 3’6″ (3 feet and 6 inches).

 To reach the slide, you’ll first climb a raised area to the far side of the pyramid.